asyncart/async-flow/test/README.md

 To Run a Single File (Verbose Logging) python3 test/<filename> for example: python3 systemTests/test_unit_whitelist.py

-To Run a Single File (As Test) pytest test/<filename> for example: python3 systemTests/test_unit_whitelist.py
+To Run a Single File (As Test) pytest test/<filename> for example: pytest test/test_unit_whitelist.py

 To Run the Entire Test Suite: pytest